floumaini/NLP/README.md

-# Natural Language Processing: How Powerfull Women
+# Natural Language Processing: How do powerful women communicate their ideas through Twitter?

 ## Scope

 Powerful means having the ability to control or influence people or things.
 We all have a powerfull person that help us navugate through life and is usually a role model.
 It can be a mom,a dad, a friend and sometimes a celebrity that we love and admire.
-I am interested in how powerful women talk and what languages they use to share their ideas through twitter?
+I am interested in how powerful women communicate through Twitter and what language they use.
 Is there a pattern?
 Are they using the same words or close?
 What is special about these women communication?

 ## Methology